 SELECT statement limits the number of rows returned by a query, while the

-LIMIT option limits the number of rows returned for a given partition by the query.
+LIMIT option (introduced in Scylla 3.1) limits the number of rows returned for a given partition by the query.
 Note that both types of limit can

 used in the same statement.

 By default, CQL only allows select queries that don’t involve “filtering” server side, i.e. queries where we know that